rc9000/nd2-worker-plugin-aci/README.md

 You can run netdisco-do with these additional variables and flags:

-     NETDISCOX_DUMPJSON=1 ND2_LOG_PLUGINS=1 netdisco-do macsuck -D -d 10.5.199.5
+     NETDISCOX_EPFILTER=protpaths-1067 NETDISCOX_DUMPJSON=1 ND2_LOG_PLUGINS=1 netdisco-do macsuck -D -d 10.5.199.5

 This will produce a lot of debug output (-D), show details regarding the plugin loading process (ND2\_LOG\_PLUGINS), as well as store the JSON replies received from ACI in files in /tmp (NETDISCOX\_DUMPJSON).
+NETDISCOX\_EPFILTER is a regex that will be matched against the fvCEp tDn, so you can limit the run to certain objects or nodes.

 Also check out the `./t` and  `./t/testdata` directories, you can run offline tests against the output produced by your fabric (with NETDISCOX\_DUMPJSON).
 To contribute test data, `./t/testdata/anon.pl` can be used to remove all identifying information from the files.